Flag of Trinidad and Tobago

 The flag of Trinidad and Tobago was adopted upon independence from the United Kingdom on 31 August 1962.
 Designed by Carlisle Chang (1921–2001), the flag of Trinidad and Tobago was chosen by the independence committee of 1962.
 Red, black and white symbolise fire (the sun, representing courage), earth (representing dedication) and water (representing purity and equality).

-It is one of the few national flags incorporating a diagonal line, with other examples including the DR Congo, Tanzania, Namibia, and Brunei.
+It is one of the few national flags incorporating a diagonal line (heraldic bend), with other examples including the DR Congo, Tanzania, Namibia, and Brunei.

 Design

 The flag of Trinidad and Tobago is a red field with a white-edged black diagonal band from the upper hoist side to the lower fly-side.
 In blazon, Gules, a bend Sable fimbriated Argent.
 It was designed by Carlisle Chang.

+Colours

 Construction

 The width of the white stripes is 1/30 of the flag length and the width of the black stripe is 2/15.
 The total width of the three stripes together is, therefore, 1/5 of the length.